 Rating: 4 out of 5 stars

 Now it’s time for the main event!
 You’re supposed to save the best for last aren’t you?
-I mean that’s why we always eat dessert last! 😉 In all honesty, all three “hikes” are amazing.
-It’s just the fact that Jumpingpound is the real deal on this list and an actual proper hike.
-We were looking at hikes near Bragg Creek and this one stood out right away.
+I mean that’s why we always eat dessert last, right?
+In all honesty, all three “hikes” are amazing.
+It’s just the fact that JumpingPound is the real deal on this list and an actual proper hike.

-Jumpingpound in itself is a great moderate hike that takes a few hours.
-For the time it takes to get to the summit it is a very rewarding hike with its incredible views.
+JumpingPound in itself is a great moderate/hard hike that takes a few hours.
+For the time it takes to get to the summit it is a very rewarding hike with great views of the rockies and the prairies.
 The trail is great and so is the distance and elevation gain.

-It was a very nice peaceful hike that beautifully portrays the Rockies and just how huge they are.
-You’ll be able to compare the prairies on the one side to the mountains on the other and get a feel for just how big they really are.
-It’s one of the many perks of hikes in this area.
+It was a very nice peaceful hike that beautifully portrays the Rockies and just how huge they really are.
+You’ll be able to compare the prairies on the one side to the mountains on the other and get a feel for just how big they are.

-It does take some effort to get to the summit of Jumpingpound but it can easily be done in under 3 hours (at least that’s what we did).
-This is including taking pictures and enjoying the views up top.
-Since the views at the summit are absolutely amazing you will want to spend some time admiring them and taking some photos.
+It does take some effort to get to the summit of JumpingPound but it can easily be done in under 3 hours.
+This includes taking pictures and enjoying the view up top.

-When you’re done, you can head back down the same way you came up and enjoy your last bit of exploring the mountains for the day.
-There’s no need to rush any of the three hikes.
-They are all one after another on the way to Jumpingpound and besides Jumpingpound you won’t spend too much time at each one.
+When you’re done, you can head back down the same way you came up and enjoy your last bit of mountain fresh air for the day.

-It’ll make for one amazing day though.
-Going forward when we do hikes like this we will try and incorporate some small little trails along the way to make more of a full day trip out of it.
+All in all it makes for one amazing day.
+I think from now on when we do hikes like this we will try and incorporate some small little trails along the way to make more of a full day trip out of it.

 Camping near Bragg Creek